pitastrudl/wekanwiki/Developer-Documentation.md

 - If you have fix to some existing pull request, add your fix as comment.
 Do not post new pull request.
 - For new features add new pull request, if there is none already.
 - Use the [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) workflow.
-  - create a PR from your feature-branch to `wekan/devel` directly so that you can continue your work without interruption.
+  - create a PR from your feature-branch to `wekan/edge` directly so that you can continue your work without interruption.
 - Keep your local forks updated with this repo by setting your `git upstream` value as described [here](https://robots.thoughtbot.com/keeping-a-github-fork-updated).
   - before submitting a PR make sure you `rebase` your local branch as described [here](http://push.cwcon.org/learn/stay-updated#on_your_computer_routine_tasks)
-  - If you accidentally mess around on your `devel` branch, follow these steps [here](http://push.cwcon.org/learn/stay-updated#oops_i_was_messing_around_on_) to clean it up.
+  - If you accidentally mess around on your `edge` branch, follow these steps [here](http://push.cwcon.org/learn/stay-updated#oops_i_was_messing_around_on_) to clean it up.

 ## Preventing Travis CI lint errors before submitting pull requests